MattDolan/ReadXLSX/README.md

 # ReadXLSX
 Read a Microsoft Excel 2007 and newer (.XLSX) file without Excel installed.
+It uses EPPlus to read the excel file. http://epplus.codeplex.com/

 This tool will accept a pipe delimited command line argument for reading and exporting an .XLSX file format to a pipe delimited flat file.